sruthakeerthicheruku/Network-Proxy-Project/README.md

 - Forwards client requests to the destination server
 - Receives responses from the server and sends them back to the client
 - Handles multiple clients using threads
-- Demonstrates basic client–server communication
+- Demonstrates basic client-server communication

 ---